Omer Learning 2023

 How detailed should my submission be?

 Submissions are typically just a couple of sentences.
-They can include the specific resource or technique and then a short message why you’re recommending it.
+In fact, the submission may be as short as a link to a particular website, article, program or YouTube video.
 If you’re inspired to write something more lengthy, go for it!

 How long are the Omer Learning e-mails?

 The Omer Learning e-mails are intended to be short.
-They’ll outline the daily Omer Count, share one of the 48 traits listed in Pirkei Avot and then include a member’s tip.
+They’ll outline the daily Omer Count, and include a submission or two..

 Will my name be attached to my submissions?